-Guia Baggi is an independent journalist focusing on the impacts of climate change and other environmental crises in the Mediterranean area, as well as possible adaptation solutions.
+Guia Baggi is an Italian independent journalist focusing on the impacts of climate change and other environmental crises in the Mediterranean region, as well as possible adaptation solutions.

 Her work has appeared in Undark, Atlas Obscura, Deutsche Welle, The Guardian, and Mongabay, among others.
-She co-founded Magma, a nonprofit that aims to publish content on the Mediterranean and its environment.
+She is the co-founder of Magma, a non-profit organisation dedicated to publishing content about the Mediterranean and its environment.

-Baggi holds two master's degrees: in science, environment, and medicine from Columbia University Graduate School of Journalism, as well as in journalism and globalization from Aarhus and Hamburg universities.
+Baggi holds two master's degrees: in science, environment, and medicine from the Columbia University Graduate School of Journalism, and in journalism and globalisation from the Universities of Aarhus and Hamburg.

 Guia Baggi